 Check out the full podcast here:

-SocialTalent’s Interviewing Training will enable your teams to make the best hiring decisions.
+SocialTalent’s Interview Training for Recruiters will enable your teams to make the best hiring decisions.
 Get in-touch with us today to learn more.

 The interview wouldn’t be a place of fear or rigid bureaucracy, they were opportunities to allow candidates to shine.
 Questions were adapted to real-life situations, rather than specific workplace ones.
 People would get to talk about what they were passionate about, and demonstrate skill through exercises that aren’t designed to make prospects trip up.